 Mistake 4: Using The Wrong Needle Size

-A lot of people think that a larger needle size means better results, longer needles have a greater risk and these should be handled by a professional.
+A lot of people think that a larger needle size means better results, however longer needles have a greater risk of scsarring and these should be handled by a professional.

-Longer needles at 1mm or higher could cause damage and trauma to the nerve endings, fat, and hair follicles at the deeper layers of skin while increasing risk of skin infection.
+Longer needles at 1mm or higher could cause damage and trauma at the deeper layers of skin while increasing risk of skin infection.

-In my opinion, the safest size I would recommend for others to use at home is up to 0.5mm which is what Banish has and is the minimal size for stimulating collagen.
+The safest size I would recommend for others to use at home is up to 0.5mm as that is the minimum needed to effectively stimulate collagen.

 Mistake 5: Not Using Sunscreen

 Another common microneedling mistake is not wearing sunscreen after microneedling.
-Whenever you do a microneedling or derma roller session, sunscreen should always accompany it.
+Whenever you do a microneedling, sunscreen should always accompany it.

-Sun exposure increases the risk of hyperpigmentation, and the risk is higher when your skin is recovering after microneedling.
+Sun exposure increases the risk of hyperpigmentation and damages collagen - we are trying to do the opposite here.
 If you must go out or if you are in a sunny room, wear sunscreen daily even if it's been a few days after microneedling since UV damage can still occur.

 Tip to increase UV protection: Apply a Vitamin C product before your sunscreen.
 Studies show vitamin c increases the effect of UV protection from your sunscreen.